 - 2.8 In the HILCA, East Meon is located within the Meon Valley LCA.
 The HILCA identifies a series of key characteristics of this landscape character area.
-Those most relevant to East Meon and its landscape setting are: - A fairly narrow major river valley with a Looking over the High St from Park Hill relatively narrow valley floor, which passes through downland, lowland mosaic and coastal plain landscapes as the river makes its way to the coast. - Southern valley sides are indented by dry valleys and scarp faces in the downland section. - Increasing proportion of grazing and improved grassland land on the valley sides from the downland to the lowland landscapes. - · Extensive informal enclosure field patterns and significant water meadow - 2.9 The SDLP identifies five broad areas of the South Downs National Park.
-East Meon falls within the Dip Slope area.
+Those most relevant to East Meon and its landscape setting are: - A fairly narrow major river valley with a relatively narrow valley floor, which passes through downland, lowland mosaic and coastal plain landscapes as the river makes its way to the coast. - Southern valley sides are indented by dry valleys and scarp faces in the downland section. - Increasing proportion of grazing and improved grassland land on the valley sides from the downland to the lowland landscapes. - Extensive informal enclosure field patterns and significant water meadow - 2.9 The SDLP: Preferred Options identifies five broad areas of the South Downs National Park (see pages 37 49 of SDLP: Preferred Options).
+East Meon falls within the Dip Slope, to which the draft Core Policy SD4 of the SDLP: Preferred Options applies.
 The Dip Slope contains iconic South Downs landscapes and some of the most tranquil areas and darkest night skies in the National Park.